gerep/git-open/README.md

-# opengit, saving you a few seconds
+# git-open, saving you a few seconds

 It will open your github/bitbucket project page from your terminal